 1) Visit a Physical Therapist

-Physical therapy can be very useful at combating herniated disc symptoms.
+Physical therapy can be very useful in combating herniated disc symptoms.
 This option will slowly help you recover by using equipment and stretches to strengthen your body.

 One exercise they might suggest is water therapy.
 Many times, water can relax your body.
 Its buoyancy also prevents you from putting pressure on your spine.
 This allows you to stay flexible but will avert strain and pressure on the herniated disc.